Card making is a great way to make someone feel special.

 Pen and ink drawn snowflakes embellished with Lumiere brand acrylics (supersparkle for accent) and added EZglitz crystals and Rhinestuds, plus some jewelry …

 Here is a card I made for a neighbour's daughter's confirmation.
 The colour scheme for her celebration was turquoise.
-Oh, Ronell, what a …
+Ronell Oh, Ronell, …

 Hi Susan Here is a way I celebrated the 50th Wedding Anniversary of my Mother and Father-in-law, living in Ireland.
 I made a frame from cardboard and …